benguz/onefact.org/content/ideas-list.md

 * Hard (the call records data is in somewhat usable format but will take work to clean and visualize, before moving onto the prototype systems to support 911 operators in triage workflows to get callers to the right person to the right place at the right time.)

-## Open source clinical decision support tools
+## Open Source Clinical Decision Support

 As [Dr. Atul Gawande](https://www.newyorker.com/magazine/2007/12/10/the-checklist) writes, checklists can save lives.
 However, it is difficult to deploy these life-saving tools for clinical use.
 For this project, the deliverable is the first open source clinical decision support tool for checklists of the type that Dr. Gawande has studied.
 We are building this in collaboration with our clinical partner, [intelehealth.org](https://intelehealth.org), an open source nonprofit dedicated to last-mile delivery of health care to rural India.
 The open source framework to be built requires a working knowledge of tools like Next.JS, HTML5, and others.